VSI Archive Backup System for OpenVMS Installation Guide

 SYSGEN> EXIT

 The changed parameters should be added to SYS$SYSTEM:MODPARAMS.DAT for future changes made with AUTOGEN.
-You must then reboot the system so the non dynamic parameter values are recognized.
+This is done by running AUTOGEN from the GENPARAMS to REBOOT phase.
+AUTOGEN will automatically shut down and reboot the system, installing the new parameter values.

 2.2.3.5.
 Required Process Account Quotas

-Table 2.4, “Required Installing Account Process Quotas” summarizes the process quotas and the quotas that VMSINSTAL requires to perform the installation.
+Table 2.2, ''Required Installing Account Process Quotas'' summarizes the process quotas and the quotas that VMSINSTAL requires to perform the installation.

 Account QuotaMinimum Value